mightenyip/Pipette-Cleaning-Software/README.md

 # Pipette-Cleaning-Software

 By Mighten Yip and Corey Landry ([Precision Biosystems Laboratory](http://pbl.gatech.edu/) at Georgia Tech, 2020).
-Software referred to the cleaning methods as published in Bio-protocols ([source]).
+Software based on the cleaning methods as published in Bio-protocols ([source]).
+Improved upon the reuse method introduced by [Ilya Kolb et al.](https://www.nature.com/articles/srep35001).

 This repository allows the user to reuse pipette electrodes for patch clamp experiments.
 This concept was explored using a Scientifica manipulator/stage and a digitally controlled [pressure control box](http://neuromaticdevices.com).